Long-run Equilibrium: Achieving Sustainable Stability for Long-Term Market Success

 Practical Exercises:

-1. Monitor the prices of goods and services in your local area over a month.
+1. Monitor the prices of goods and services in your area over a month.
 Note any and consider how supply and demand dynamics may be influencing these changes.

 2. Research a historical economic event, such as the Great Depression, and analyze how long-run equilibrium played a role in the recovery process.
 Reflect on the lessons learned from this event and apply them to current economic challenges.